LGBTQ+ Intentional Communities

 It seems the term chosen family was created and popularized by the LGBTQ+ crowd.
-These resources can help you find your people and learn from others how to create a shared residence for that family.
-Read below to learn about how to find LGBTQ Intentional Communities including gay, lesbian, and queer intentional communities and shared housing.
+These resources can help you find your people and learn from others how to create a shared residence.
+Read below to learn about how to find LGBTQ intentional communities including gay, lesbian, and queer intentional communities and shared housing.

 Steps to renting together

 - Find recruits thru personal networks or social media platforms.
 Invite those interested to complete a profile at ICmatch.org to identify whether potential members have a similar lifestyle and values.
 You may end up sorting into two or more groups.
-If the housing is planned specifically for non-binary, males, or females only, word your ads in a way that does not make you vulnerable to accusations of discrimination.
-This is where getting your groups together first and getting the housing second can help you: No one can bring a complaint against you for advertising about getting a group of like-minded people together to create a housing-search strategy.
+If you plan housing specifically for non-binary, males, or females only, word your ads in a way that does not make you vulnerable to accusations of discrimination.
+Getting your groups together first and getting the housing second can help you.
+No one can bring a complaint against you for advertising about getting a group of like-minded people together to create a housing-search strategy.
 Then once you agree on who’s a good fit, you find and fill up the place without advertising a rental.

 - Decide what residential areas you all find appealing and what type of place would work for you all.
 It may be most simple for one or two people to sublet to others.
 Alternately, for guidance on searching for and qualifying for your ideal place as a rental group, see the instructions in the resources section below, based on three decades of creating community houses.

 - Discuss who will manage bills and other responsibilities that maintain the residence long term.
-If it’s one person, rather than a rotating responsibility or ongoing group decision, discuss what benefit (e.g., first choice of bedroom) or rent discount might be given for taking on that role.
+If it’s one person, rather than a rotating responsibility or ongoing group decision, discuss what benefit might be given for taking on that role.
+For example, they might get first choice of bedroom or a rent discount.

 - Agree on and print house rules, including how group decisions are made, timing of regular meetings, and how chores are assigned.
 Set the initial culture and governance style carefully, because it will likely be perpetuated even if there is eventually complete turnover of residents.